imchkkim/vscode-easy-log-adder/README.md

 ## Contributing

-Feel free to open issues or submit pull requests on [GitHub](https://github.com/your-repo-link). <!-- TODO: Replace with actual repo link -->
+Feel free to open issues or submit pull requests on [GitHub](https://https://github.com/imchkkim/vscode-easy-log-adder).

+## License

+This project is licensed under the MIT License

 ---

-**Enjoy easier debugging!**